 This year has brought on many changes.
 We have had to learn to adjust to our new normal and the uncertainty that anything will ever go back to how it was before this year.
-With 2021 fast approaching and a vaccine still in the works, this “new normal” might be sticking around a little longer.
-Thankfully, we have had time to see what works, what does not, and how to prepare accordingly.
-When it comes to business sales, there are some structural changes, but nothing our experienced business brokers can’t handle.
+Even with 2021 a few days away and a vaccine already being distributed, this “new normal” might still be sticking around a little longer.
+When it comes to selling a business, we have had time to see what works and what does not work in this COVID environment.
+Businesses continue to be in demand, however the COVID economy has had an impact on the typical business sale deal structure.

 Deal Structure: What Has Changed?

 Buyers with cash are getting deals done.
 Those without cash are more challenged.
 SBA and other 3rd Party financing has become more of a struggle and sellers have become reluctant to engage buyers who are relying on SBA financing to get a deal done.